 - Candidates with master’s degrees in middle-level education, or fifth through ninth grade, or related content specialties — or those with generalist master’s degrees in education — may choose an advanced certification program for either grades one through six or seven through 12, depending on which best aligns with their current placements.
 The program they choose leads to New York State certification in special education for children in the corresponding grade range.

-- Candidates with master’s degrees in high school education or related content specialties should complete the advanced certification program for grades nine through 12, which leads to New York state certification in special education for children in that grade range.
+- Candidates with master’s degrees in high school education or related content specialties should complete the advanced certification program for grades nine through 12, which leads to New York state certification in special education for children in grades 7-12.

 For Relay to recommend a student for certification in New York State, the student must first complete the following requirements:

 - 50 hours of fieldwork: By successfully completing the coursework in this program, students will also complete this requirement.

 - Teachers in grades 1-6 will take Multi-Subject: Teachers of Childhood (Grade 1–Grade 6); OR

 - Teachers in grades 7-12 will take Multi-Subject: Secondary Teachers (Grade 7–Grade 12)